brendanoshea84/construction/README.md

 ## Credits ##
 ### Content ###
 - "Develop This" is a real construction company in Sweden, their moto was copied from facebook.
+Styling and ideas were shared by my current colleagues.
 ### Media ###
 - Photos were found via google search.
 [login photo](https://www.michaelpage.ca/advice/management-advice/top-6-construction-project-challenges)